jeb2239/CINQ/docs/tutorial.md

 Just like the first example in which `where()` was overloaded to access an index, this block of code gives us an example of how a `Predicate` is used to give Boolean functions the ability to test for additional conditions.
 In this case, `any()`, rather than test for whether or not the enumerable contains an element, checks whether or not a `Person` has an even numbered age.

+##__Closing comments__

+CINQ is a powerful tool capable of robust, complicated queries.
+It allows users to manipulate data in a quick and repeatable way without much loss in performance.
+Even though CINQ handles typing generically, if you have an error somewhere due to an incorrect type, the compiler will still generate an error.
+This is primarily due to CINQ utilizing concepts to enforce correct typing.
+By combining this type safety and easy building of queries, CINQ is a useful tool whenever you need to handle a data set.